FlorinGh/data-analysis-and-prediction-masters/README.md

 # Masters in Data Analysis and Prediction

 ### Objectives:
-*Interacting with the outside world:*
-Reading and writing with a variety of file formats and data stores.

-*Preparation:*
-Cleaning, munging, combining, normalizing, reshaping, slicing and dicing, and transforming data for analysis.

-*Transformation:*
-Applying mathematical and statistical operations to groups of datasets to derive new datasets (aggreating a large table by group variables, augmenting images for a image recognitions algorithm).

-*Modeling and computation:*
-Connecting your data to statistical models, machine learning algorithms or other computational tools

-*Presentation:*
-Creating interactive os static graphical visualization or textual summaries
+To get a strong foundation of teh skills required in data analysis and machine learning.
+The main directions of development are:
+- [ ] Theory: probabilities, algebra, machine learning
+- [ ] Good programming skills in Python, C++ or Java
+- [ ] Good use of tools in data analysis and machine learning, ideally in more than one language
+- [ ] Database knowledge: SQL, Postgres
+- [ ] Lots of practice and projects to show

 **PREREQUISITES • 6 COURSES**

-- [ ]  Algorithmic Toolbox (33 hours) | **WIP**
-* Greedy algorithms, Divide and conquer, Dynamic Programming
+- [ ]  Algorithmic Toolbox (33 hours) | **WIP** *Greedy algorithms, Divide and Conquer, Dynamic Programming with Python and C++*
 - [ ]  Data Structures (31 hours)
 - [ ]  Algorithms on Graphs (18 hours)
 - [ ]  Algorithms on Strings (19 hours)